ianboucher/advanced-software-design/week1/hoare-logic.md

 # { ((a <= 0) -> x = 8b + 1) /\ ((a > 0) -> x = 12b + 1) }
 ```

-NB: I have really struggled to see how to apply the consequence rule to the above code, given the constraint that the overall postcondition must remain unchanged.
-I would really appreciate a detailed explanation.
+NB: As is evident from the above, I have really struggled to see how to apply the consequence rule to the above code in a useful fashion, given the constraint that the overall postcondition must remain unchanged.
+I would really appreciate a detailed explanation of the solution.

 ### Exercise 6: